Ladislaus the Posthumous: Reign

 Ladislaus returned to Hungary in September.
-Ulrich of Celje accompanied him at the head of an army of German crusaders who had assembled near Vienna.
-Ladislaus made Ulrich of Celje "captain general".
+Ulrich II of Celje accompanied him at the head of an army of German crusaders who had assembled near Vienna.
+Ladislaus made Ulrich II of Celje "captain general".
 They also decided to reclaim all royal castles and revenues that Hunyadi had held from his son, Ladislaus Hunyadi.
-The young Hunyadi seemingly yielded to the king at their meeting in Futak (now Futog in Serbia) and invited Ladislaus and Ulrich of Celje to Belgrade, but after the king and the Count of Celje entered the fortress, Hunyadi's soldiers attacked and murdered the count on 9 November.
+The young Hunyadi seemingly yielded to the king at their meeting in Futak (now Futog in Serbia) and invited Ladislaus and Ulrich II of Celje to Belgrade, but after the king and the Count of Celje entered the fortress, Hunyadi's soldiers attacked and murdered the count on 9 November.
 The royal army soon disbanded, and the king found himself captive.
 He accompanied Hunyadi to Temesvár (now Timișoara in Romania), which was an important center of the Hunyadi domains.
-Hunyadi only allowed the king to leave Temesvár after Ladislaus made him captain general and pledged that he would not take revenge for Ulrich of Celje's murder.
+Hunyadi only allowed the king to leave Temesvár after Ladislaus made him captain general and pledged that he would not take revenge for Ulrich II of Celje's murder.

 From Temesvár, Ladislaus went to Buda.
-He soon realized that the majority of the Hungarian barons were hostile towards Ladislaus Hunyadi.
-Upon the advice of Ladislaus Garai, the king convinced Ladislaus Hunyadi, who had also arrived in the capital, to persuade his younger brother, the fourteen-year-old Matthias, to join him in Buda.
+He soon realised that the majority of the Hungarian barons were hostile towards Ladislaus Hunyadi.
+Upon the advice of Ladislaus Garai, the king convinced Ladislaus Hunyadi, who had also arrived in the capital, to persuade his younger brother, the fourteen-year-old Matthias Corvinus, to join him in Buda.
 As soon as Matthias arrived on 14 March 1457, Ladislaus had the two Hunyadis imprisoned.
 Sitting in the royal council, the barons of the realm condemned the Hunyadi brothers to death for high treason, and Ladislaus Hunyadi was beheaded on 16 March.
 The Hunyadi brothers' mother, Elizabeth Szilágyi, and her brother, Michael Szilágyi, rebelled against the king, which caused a civil war between the lords loyal to the king and the supporters of the Hunyadi family.
-Ladislaus appointed John Jiskra to be the commander of the royal army and left Hungary for Vienna, dragging the captive Matthias Hunyadi with him in early June.
+Ladislaus appointed John Jiskra of Brandýs to be the commander of the royal army and left Hungary for Vienna, dragging the captive Matthias Corvinus with him in early June.

-From Vienna, Ladislaus went to Prague where he unexpectedly died on 23 November 1457.
+From Vienna, Ladislaus went to Prague, where he unexpectedly died on 23 November 1457.
 Although his contemporaries suspected that the young king was poisoned, the examination of his skeleton suggests that he fell victim either to bubonic plague or to leukemia.
 He was buried in the St. Vitus Cathedral in Prague.